jcjv86/mid_bootcamp_project/README.md

 - Ground deaths (total and civil).

-I have used tableau to help visualizing the data and build a presentation for it via story.
+I have used tableau to help visualizing the data and build a presentation for it via story:

 [Link to the final presentation](https://public.tableau.com/app/profile/juan.jimenez7376/viz/MidBootcampProject-Airlinecasualties1907-2009/HistoryofAircraftAccidents?publish=yes)